25 Pairs of English Homophones You’ll Need in Life

 for (preposition): This preposition is usually used to indicate a person who receives something, or to indicate a purpose.

-We wanted to buy a chocolate cake for Cheryl’s birthday.
-The bakery didn’t have any chocolate cakes for sale, though, so we got vanilla instead.
+We wanted to buy a chocolate cake for Cheryl’s birthday but the bakery didn’t have any for sale.

 four (noun): The number after three and before five.